deskvillage/dannychadburn.github.io/beers-for-ideas.md

 # Beers for Ideas

-#### My mind is always wirring, churning out far more ideas than I could ever turn into reality.
+#### My mind is always whirring, churning out far more ideas than I could ever turn into reality.

 Rather than letting them go to waste, I can send you an idea tailored for your company, in exchange for some delicious craft brews.